Monday, August 18, 2014

 How Do You Put Assets Into Your Trust?

-What Does the Term "Funding the Trust" Mean in Estate Planning?
+A Minneapolis Estate Planning Attorney Answers the question: What Does the Term "Funding the Trust" Mean?

 If you are about to begin the estate planning process, you have likely heard the term "funding the trust" thrown around a great deal.
 What does this mean?
 And what will happen if you fail to fund the trust?